 You can reach the DSPS Office at (714) 432-5807 or via email at email@example.com.

 High Tech Center (HTC)

 The High Tech Center is an assistive computer technology lab where students with disabilities can work independently.
 The lab features individual and accessible computer workstations in a student-friendly environment.
 In addition to assistive technology, the High Tech Center also provides access to standard software such as Microsoft Office, Adobe Creative Suite, and internet access.
-Orange Coast College students who are registered with Disabled Student Program and Services and have a verified disability are eligible to use the High Tech Center.
+Orange Coast College students who are registered with ARC and have a verified disability are eligible to use the High Tech Center.

-The DSPS Learning Center provides learning support in reading, writing, spelling, and arithmetic for students with learning and other disabilities.
-DSPS Instructional Associates evaluate the learning difficulties of each student and develop individualized programs that include a number of teaching techniques and materials.
-A student may earn 1 to 3 units of credit each semester by enrolling in LRNG A001 Basic Skills Remediation.
+The ARC Learning Center provides learning support in reading, writing, spelling, and arithmetic for students with learning and other disabilities.
+The learning challenges of each student are evaluated and individualized programs are developed that include a number of teaching techniques and materials.
+A student may earn 3 units of credits by enrolling in LRNG A010 and/or LRNG A020.